CosmicMiriam/ImageClassifier/README.md

 # Image classifier
-An image classifier built using Python and PyTorch
+An image recognizer using Python and PyTorch that can train an image classifier on a dataset, then predict new images using the trained model.

-Davide Zordan - AI Programming with Python Nanodegree

 References:
 - Dataset images from: [102 Category Flower Dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)